webalorn/deep-mola/Readme.md

 # DeepMola Neural Network [DML]

-This library is built on top of theano, without using high-level functionalities such as functions already built for neural networks.
+This library is built on top of theano.

 ## Requires: